markpbaggett/marks_ir_proposal/docs/source/contents/0_Repository_Infrastructure.rst

 instead of Chronopolis.
 Only when something is "done" and "complete" from a preservation standard should it be deposited in Chronopolis.

+Finally, Digital Initiatives is interested in developing a web archiving service.
+While we are still in the early planning stages, we are currently planning to use Heritrix for WARC generation and adding those objects to our Fedora repository for delivery and bit level preservation.
+No decisions have been made on how WARCs will be emulated.

 Interoperability Between Services
 ---------------------------------